Think back to the day you planted your Arbor Day beauty.

 Newly planted trees are under stress due to their new environment, so they’ll need extra love and care!
 Proper watering is essential to bringing moisture and oxygen to your trees’ roots.

-During the first two weeks, deeply water young trees every day.
+During the first two weeks, deeply water young trees every other day.
 Then, water a new tree once a week for the first year, while it still has its leaves.
-Be sure to take rainfall into account before watering, too.
+Be sure to take rainfall into account before watering, too, and make sure the soil is draining and drying out some between waterings.

 Mulch is just what new trees need to retain moisture, control soil temperature and ward off weeds.

-Then, apply 2 to 4 inches of mulch around the tree’s drip zone, which is as far as the tree’s leaves grow out.
+Then, apply 2 to 3 inches of mulch around the tree’s drip zone, which is as far as the tree’s leaves grow out.
 Use a rake to pull mulch 1 to 2 inches from the tree trunk to provide proper air circulation.
+Renew mulch by adding 1 inch to the surface each year.

-It’s important to trim away minor branch defects at the time of planting, but hold off on pruning young trees for at least a year.
+It’s important to trim away minor branch defects at the time of planting, but hold off on further pruning of young trees for at least a year.

 Significantly trimming trees in the middle of the growing season can limit their growth potential next year.